In our family we don’t have set family game nights.

 Family game night games do not need to all be board games, these can be people games as well, especially if your kids are under the age of 5.

-I am only discussing about 6 games here, but there are literally thousands of games you can play as a family.
+I am only discussing 6 games here, but there are literally thousands of games you can play as a family.

 I’m hoping to give you a few simple ideas to get you started.